jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 ##### Global Average Pooling

-CNNs perform convolution in the lower layers of the network.
-For classification, the feature maps of the last CNN layer are fed into FCs followed by a softmax layer.
-It treats CNNs as feature extractors.
-However, FCs are prone to overfitting, thus using dropout to improved the generalization ability and prevents overfitting.
+FCs are prone to overfitting, thus using dropout to improved the generalization ability and prevents overfitting.

 In this paper, we propose global average pooling to replace the FC layers.
 Instead of adding FC layers, we take the average of each feature map, and fed ti into the softmax.